determined-ai/determined/docs/setup-cluster/k8s/_index.rst

  Deploy on Kubernetes
 ######################

-This document describes how the Determined runs on `Kubernetes <https://kubernetes.io/>`__.
-For instructions on installing Determined on Kubernetes, see the :ref:`installation guide
+This document describes how Determined runs on Kubernetes.
+For instructions on installing Determined on Kubernetes, see the :ref:`installation guide <install-on-kubernetes>`.
-<install-on-kubernetes>`.

-In this topic guide, we will cover:
+This guide covers:

 #.
 How Determined works on Kubernetes.
 #.
 Limitations of Determined on Kubernetes.